Leo Lion Foundation

 Business Acumen and Sustainability

-The foundation doesn't just provide funding - they “support these organizations with funding and broad business acumen.”
+The foundation doesn't just provide funding - they “support these organisations with funding and broad business acumen.”
 They value:

 - Potential for sustainable, self-sufficient operations